Machine Learning Simulates Agent-Based Model Towards Policy: Computational Models for Policy

-Specifically, PolicySpace2 (PS2) is an spatial-economic agent-based model that uses census and geographical data for households, businesses and municipalities\footnote{The model assumes municipalities as the lowest hierarchical level of public administration.} within Metropolitan Regions (MRs) to simulate interactions in the housing, labor, goods and services markets.
+Specifically, PolicySpace2 (PS2) is an spatial-economic agent-based model that uses census and geographical data for households, businesses and municipalities within Metropolitan Regions (MRs) to simulate interactions in the housing, labor, goods and services markets.
 The empirical, intraurban model runs from 2010 to 2020 and is used to simulate three policy tests.
 Validation is made to Brasilia, the capital of Brazil, and additional results are also presented to four other MRs \cite{alves_furtado2022}.

-We use PS2 as our simulation model for this paper.
+We use PolicySpace2 (PS2) open source as our simulation baseline model for this paper.
+However, whereas PS2 ran manual--hundreds--combinations of parameters for its sensitivity analysis, we design a surrogate model that expands the analyses to one million possible combinations.

-\cite{alves_furtado2022} ran the ABM model with limited parameter space and counterfactual analyses for different combinations of parameters and rules.
-Models that use geographical information are normally large and time-consuming to run.
-Indeed, computational costs impose constraints to the size of testes simulations.
-In order to broaden the analysis without such impairments, a surrogate model is a possible solution.
 A surrogate model is a computational artifice that simultaneously mimics the procedures of a model using its inputs and outputs, whereas saving time and maximizing outputs.
 "An emulator is thus a model of a model: a statistical model of the simulator, which is itself a mechanistic model of the world" \cite[p.2]{paleyes_emulation_2019}.
 Surrogate models provide a simple and cheap option to emulate the original run of a model to a higher order of magnitude \cite{vanderHoog2019SurrogateModellinginandofAgentBasedModelsAProspectus, tenBroeke.etal2021TheUseofSurrogateModelstoAnalyseAgentBasedModels}.

 Given this context, our research question is twofold.
-First, we are interested to learn whether different policies generate optimal results in different Metropolitan Regions (MRs)?
+First, we want to learn whether different policies generate optimal results in different Metropolitan Regions?
 Or do they always influence the same?
 In other words, we would like to know whether each policy affects the different MRs heterogeneously or if there is one-size-fits-all policy for all places.
 Secondly, we wonder whether there are model parameters and rules that would have higher (or lower) values associated to optimal scenarios.
-Thus, which ones would demand (if possible) policymakers intervention in order to nudge their MR towards more optimal scenarios?
+Thus, which parameters and rules would demand (if possible) policymakers intervention in order to nudge their MRs towards optimal scenarios?